 You know those fluffy looking beds you see at places like Pottery Barn?
 Well, I am sharing with you five easy steps to create this look for your own bed.
 Building layers is the key to this full, cozy look.
 I also share tons of decor sources for you to access this look.

 This week on Instagram I shared a video tutorial on how to create a cozy-looking bed.
-The video stirred up a lot of great interest and conversation, so I thought I’d wrote this blog post.
+The video stirred up a lot of great interest and conversation, so I thought I’d write this blog post.

 Here are five easy steps to create that fluffy, full look.